raphiz/protofast/README.md

   php -S localhost:8000
 ```

-# To be done in the future
+## To be done in the future
 * Fix the TODOs left in the `protofast.php`
-* The quickstart script fetches it's file from master instead of the latest release tag.
+* The quickstart script fetches it's file from master instead of the latest release tag.t
 * Write unit tests
 * Integrate with composer
 * CI Builds with travis

-# Changelog
-## v1.1.0
-* Namespace support added

-## v1.0.0
-* Initial release